The Benefits of Amalaki (Amla)

 Are There Vitamins in Amla?

-Some sources suggest the small, tart amalaki fruit has one of the highest known concentrations of vitamin C in the plant kingdom—twenty times that of an orange.8 More importantly, the vitamin C naturally found within the amalaki fruit is stabilized by the presence of tannins, which help to maintain the vitamin content even through processing.9
+Some sources even suggest the small, tart amalaki fruit has one of the highest known concentrations of vitamin C in the plant kingdom.9 Even more importantly, the vitamin C naturally found within the amalaki fruit is stabilized by the presence of tannins, which help to maintain the vitamin content even through processing.10

-Amla is also an excellent source of vitamin A and vitamin E, as well as iron, calcium, and dietary fiber.10
+Amla is also an excellent source of vitamin A and vitamin E, as well as iron, calcium, and dietary fiber.12

 While the tart fruits can be eaten fresh or used in cooking, most versions of an amalaki supplement on the market today are made from fruit that has been dried and powdered.